kavinbharathii/number-guessing-neural-network/README.md

 tensorflow => https://www.tensorflow.org/

 <h3>Description about the project<h3>

-A program that takes in a user hand-drawn( mouse-drawn!) input, and uses tensorflow to predict the number input by the user
+A program that takes in a user hand-drawn( mouse-drawn!) input, and predicts the number input by the user, by using a free and open-source python library called tensorflow